tiger93064/f2e_w2-master/README.md

   - `package.json`
   - `public/favicon.ico`
   - `src/assets/logo.*`
-  - `src-tauri/tauri.conf.json`

 ## Usage

 - `yarn serve` launches vite and you can test and develop your app in the browser at `http://localhost:8080`.

-- `yarn build` builds web application and packages them with tauri in `src-tauri/target`
+- `yarn build` builds web application and package .

+## Environment
+- OS: macOS 12.1 x64
+- Node: 16.
+- `package.json`

 ## License
 Do whatever you want with it!